Skarlso/dockmaster2/README.md

 Dockmaster who oversees the workings of containers throughout a network.

 Dockmaster is a overseer for all the containers running on all the servers.
-It's service discovery with containers.
+It's service discovery for containers.

 The architecture of Dockmaster is simple.